-The UN network of 63 Information Centres has joined the global call for Climate Action with a series of communication initiatives.
+The UN network of 63 Information Centres joined a global call for Climate Action with a series of communication initiatives ahead of the UN Summit which took place in New York on 23 September.

 Climate change is not a far-off problem.
 It is happening now and is having very real consequences on people’s lives.
 Climate change is disrupting national economies, costing us dearly today and even more tomorrow.
 But there is a growing recognition that affordable, scalable solutions are available now that will enable us all to leapfrog to cleaner, more resilient economies.

-There is a sense that change is in the air.
-UN Secretary-General Ban Ki-moon has invited world leaders, from government, finance, business, and civil society to Climate Summit 2014 this 23 September to galvanize and catalyze climate action.
+At the 69th General Assembly, UN Secretary-General Ban Ki-moon invited world leaders, from government, finance, business, and civil society to a Climate Summit to galvanize and catalyze climate action.

-He has asked these leaders to bring bold announcements and actions to the Summit that will reduce emissions, strengthen climate resilience, and mobilize political will for a meaningful legal agreement in 2015.
-Climate Summit 2014 provides a unique opportunity for leaders to champion an ambitious vision, anchored in action that will enable a meaningful global agreement in 2015.
+World leaders made bold announcements and pledges to actions that will reduce emissions, strengthen climate resilience, and mobilize political will for a meaningful legal agreement in 2015.

-On the occasion of the UN Climate Summit, to be held on 23 September at the UN Headquarters in New York City, METRO International will launch the 10th edition of METRO Photo Challenge, the world’s largest photography competition.
+On the occasion of the UN Climate Summit, held on 23 September at the UN Headquarters in New York City, METRO International launched the 10th edition of METRO Photo Challenge, the world’s largest photography competition.

 The competition is open to everyone everywhere.
 The theme chosen with the United Nations Climate Change team is: “My Green City.”
-Details of the 2014 Metro Photo Challenge’s other themes, categories and Grand Prize will be announced on the day of the launch on 23 September.
+More details of the 2014 Metro Photo Challenge’s other themes, categories and Grand Prize are available on the website: http://www.metrophotochallenge.com/.

 Metro Photo Challenge was introduced ten years ago in Sweden and ran globally for the first time in 2007.
 The contest has become a truly credible and important event for professional and amateur photographers alike.
 In 2013, 40,000 photographers submitted more than 120,000 images, making Metro Photo Challenge the world’s largest photography competition.